BombartSimon/ZenAuth/README.md

       - Google
       - GitHub

-7. Access the Admin Console at http://localhost:8080/admin/
+7. Access the admin console at http://localhost:8080/admin/

 ---